alphagov/govuk-prototype-kit/README.md

 ## News

-**Version 2.0.0 update:** the latest version of the kit (2.0.0) is not compatible with previous versions.
+**Upgrading from version 1 to 2:** the latest version of the kit (2.0.0 and later) is not compatible with previous versions.
 If you update your old prototypes you'll need to [convert them as well](https://github.com/alphagov/govuk_prototype_kit/blob/master/docs/updating-the-kit.md).

 ## About the prototype kit